01-edu/Branch-Mobile/subjects/projects/stock-market/README.md

-## stockMarket
+## stock-market

-### Introduction:
+### Exercise

-The app is intended to simulate real time stock market.
-User must have an ability to log in, buy, hold, and sell stocks, see historical charts of stock price.
+Develop an app that will simulate a `real-time` stock market.
 You may use [Yahoo](https://algotrading101.com/learn/yahoo-finance-api-guide/#:~:text=Why%20should%20I%20use%20the%20Yahoo%20Finance%20API%3F,-Free&text=One%20good%20reason%20is%20because%20it%20can%20be%20completely%20free.)
 API for data retrieval.

-For any new user, provide them with 1000000$ of fake dollars, so that they can do operations within your app.
+For any new user, provide them with `1,000,000$` fake dollars, so that they can do operations within your app.
+These operations include:

+- Log in/out
+- Buy/hold stocks
+- See historical charts of stock prices
-Retireve data about stock for the last year, or since the company went public.
+- Retrieve data about a particular stock for the last year or since the company went public
-Updating data about stock at least 5 times in a second is considered as real-time.
+- Updating data about a stock (Updating data atleast 5 times in a second is considered real-time)

 Make sure to manage states via any of the following patterns: